What We're Doing

 We will also focus on some of the less well-known places where working women, so often the unsung heroines of the suffrage movement, would meet to discuss the challenges of their daily lives, to plan and to organise.
 Many of these stories have been passed on by family members, in diaries or memorabilia that locate ordinary women right at the heart of the struggle.

-We hope to announce any new listings in June.
-These new Historic England listings will be linked to women's suffrage and will highlight the importance of the built environment in the suffrage protests.
+Historic England announced in June the listed places that have been updated to recognise their link to women's suffrage and highlight the importance of the built environment in the suffrage protests.

 Greater Manchester Histories Festival

 Sunday 1 April - Saturday 30 June, Manchester